Kingston upon Thames: Bus

 Kingston is served by two bus stations, Cromwell Road and Fairfield, and a large number of bus stops, with destinations across Greater London and Surrey including links directly to Heathrow Airport.

 Road

 The Kingston Bypass passes to the south and east of Kingston.
-The bypass carries the A3, which links the area to Wandsworth, Clapham and the City of London to the north.
+The bypass carries the A3, which links the area to Merton, Wandsworth, Clapham and the City of London to the north.
 To the south, the A3 runs to Portsmouth via Guildford and Petersfield.

 A portion of the bypass carries the A309 to Thames Ditton, Hampton Court and the A308.

 There are several radial routes including: